 The dissenting shareholder can sell their shares

-Another potential solution is to have the dissenting shareholder sell their shares to someone who is of like mind with the existing owners, so prepared to vote alongside them when making a decision.
+Another potential solution is to have the dissenting shareholder sell their shares to someone who is of like mind with the existing owners, so be prepared to vote alongside them when making a decision.

 Invite another shareholder or non-executive director to join the company